-But on the other hand, having a recall for a poorly engineered or tested component can be detrimental for companies.
+But on the other hand, having a recall for a poorly engineered or tested component can be detrimental to companies.

-Therefore, conducting strict quality checks and increasing investments, is beneficial to manufacturers in a way or another.
+Therefore, conducting strict quality checks and increasing investments is beneficial to manufacturers in one way or another.

 The benefits of implementing a QMS in the automotive industry

 It is very important that all vehicles produced in the manufacturing line are fully functional.
 Also, all features of the parts produced need to be aligned with the needs of the end users.
 Here comes the role of QMS in serving proactive solutions to mitigate the delivery of defective products or parts that are unnecessary.
 Because when using QMS product issues are immediately detected and resolved before the products leave the manufacturing line.
 Therefore, products are always improving decisions, and solutions are made based on metrics, not estimations.